kakderishikesh/BomBot-Chat/PRODUCTION_LOAD_TEST_GUIDE.md

 # Production Load Testing Guide for 30-User Survey

-This guide provides step-by-step instructions for testing BomBot with 30 concurrent users for 7 minutes on your production environment.
+This guide provides step-by-step instructions for testing BOMbot with 30 concurrent users for 7 minutes on your production environment.

 ## 🎯 Survey Test Overview